armlabstanford/mixed_reality_setup/README.md

       - Right click or press Spacebar / Enter to simulate an air tap gesture.
     - For example to move the box, position your cursor to the center of the box.
 Then, right click two times and move your mouse around.
       - The location of the box in `rviz` should also update as you move the box around.

+## Accessing the Hololens front camera and streaming camera data to ROS

+### Tested on:
+Unity 2020.3.14f1
+MRTK 2.6.1
+Hololens 2
+RosSharp accessed 20 July 2021

+### Notes on C# scripts
+- The `ImagePublisher.cs` script in ROS# (located in `Assets`>`RosSharp`>`Scripts`>`RosBridgeClient`>`RosCommuncation`) contains code to initialize and publish a ROS message containing a compressed image encoded from an image stored as a [Texture2D](https://docs.unity3d.com/ScriptReference/Texture2D.html) object.
+However, it uses a [Unity camera](https://docs.unity3d.com/Manual/class-Camera.html) as the source of the image, and sets the publishing function as its [callback](https://docs.unity3d.com/ScriptReference/Camera-onPostRender.html) so that the ROS message is published every time the camera renders.
+The concept of this camera is different from the hardware camera on the Hololens: in a Unity app, a "camera" *displays* a virtual world to the user.
+- Instead, to obtain the image seen by the front camera, we use the [WebCamTexture class](https://docs.unity3d.com/ScriptReference/WebCamTexture.html), as demonstrated by Peter Koch [here](https://www.youtube.com/watch?v=q96sVKLhjdg).
+Then we modify the `ImagePublisher` script (the modified script is in `WebcamPublisher.cs`) to publish this image instead.

 ## Troubleshooting tips
 **Q: I managed to build the HoloLens app and run it in the emulator but it is not connecting with ROS.**